 Alan Burdick is a time researcher and the author of Why Time Flies: A Mostly Scientific Investigation.
-In a recent interview with Gretchen Rubin he was asked what was his most significant finding.
+In a recent interview with Gretchen Rubin, he was asked what his most significant finding has been.
 His reply:

 Until I began working on Why Time Flies, I hadn’t realized how deeply time is embedded in us.
 Each of our cells is basically a clock that beats out a firm twenty-four-hour rhythm; together these form bigger clocks — the liver, the kidneys — that also keep a twenty-four rhythm, and as group they’re responsible for running our physiology.

 Basically, the sum of me, and you, is a clock, and respecting its rhythm is essential to one’s health.
 So, for instance, I’ve stopped eating late at night, as that’s the least efficient time of day to metabolize food.
 And I try to get outside for at least a few minutes every morning, because exposure to daylight at that time of day ultimately helps me sleep better.
 It’s a matter of listening to the clock that is me.